 Besides details of our principal booking conditions and other essential information about your self-catering holiday at Burnfoot Holiday Cottages, this section contains suggestions about how to spend your time while on holiday here in Northumberland.
 The menu on the left or above lists some of our favourite things to do and other generally useful information.
 A brief introduction to what's on offer in Northumberland is outlined below.

 Netherton village is just a short walk from the cottages (approximately ¼ mile).
 The village boasts The Star Inn, an unspoilt gem of a pub.
 Privately owned and unchanged in 80 years, it is one of only ten in England and Wales to have appeared in every single one of CAMRA's Good Beer Guide since it was first published in 1974 - it is certainly an experience!

 Rothbury, only a ten-minute drive away, benefits from a supermarket, bakeries, restaurants, and tearooms, as well as a wealth of antique and craft shops and art galleries.
 The award-winning delicatessen and independent grocer, Tully's of Rothbury, can deliver food and beverages, including organic ready-to-eat meals, direct to all the holiday cottages at Burnfoot.
 Rothbury also has comprehensive healthcare facilities in case of emergency.
-There is a small petrol station in Thropton, en route to Rothbury.
+The nearest petrol stations are in Powburn and Alnwick.

 Residents can indulge themselves in a wide variety of leisure pursuits, not least with a run out on our own private tennis court.

 For keen walkers, there is a public footpath starting at Burnfoot that leads directly into the heart of the National Park, enabling you to walk from your front door to the summit of many of the Cheviot Hills, as well as to several rock climbs on the Rothbury Moors.
 The same footpath interconnects with many others to provide a range of less adventurous, but no less picturesque, circular walks.